It’s Okay To Pass

 The adventure began on Sunday afternoon on the way home from church.
-Merriem and I were in separate vehicles as usual (sorry, Mr. Gore), when I got a phone call telling me she was on the side of the road with a screw in the tire.
+Merriem and I were in separate vehicles as usual (apologies for the global warming), when I got a phone call telling me she was on the side of the road with a screw in the tire.
 This was no ordinary piece of hardware.
 It was a major chunk of metal.
 I think it might be the type of screw that holds up the Empire State Building.
 Heck…it may be the Empire State Building.
 And I am grateful that – for once – I wasn’t the one running around with a loose screw.

 But I digress.
 We met up, switched cars, and I decided to try to make it to the repair shop on the still-mostly-inflated tire.
 But because I valued my life and safety (hands at ten and two, keep it below 40, no Netflix watching behind the wheel), I turned on my hazard lights and crept along in the right lane.